 Elmhurst offers a variety of special features to help you build your skills, gain valuable experience, and make connections.

-The Leader, Elmhurst College’s award-winning student newspaper, has won national awards and routinely wins awards at the Illinois College Press Association's (ICPA) annual convention, including First Place for General Excellence among schools with enrollment under 4,000, in 2011.
+The Leader, Elmhurst College’s award-winning student newspaper, has won national awards and routinely wins awards at the Illinois College Press Association's (ICPA) annual convention, including First Place for General Excellence among schools with enrollment under 4,000, in recent years.
 And it’s entirely run by students with the guidance of an expert full-time facuty advisor: Students write and edit all stories, shoot and choose photography, and take responsibility for all editorial decisions.
 It’s a great way to gain real-world experience as a writer and journalist—and to help shape your classmates’ college experience.

 Winning entries in our annual Carlson creative writing contest for fiction and poetry writing are published in MiddleWestern Voice, the College’s full-color arts and literary journal.
 Students also serve as editors and take full responsibility for the publication with an expert full-time faculty advisor.
 Many students see their academic work in print, too, in Investigations, the College’s journal of student scholarship.